imherrera/composed-di/README.md

 A `ServiceKey<T>` is a typed token backed by a unique `Symbol`, so two keys with the same name never collide.

-For services that are part of your application domain, prefer unique keys — `new ServiceKey(...)` — declared in the same package as the factories that provide them.
+Declare a key with `new ServiceKey(...)` in the same package as the factory that provides it.
 Identity travels with the exported object, so no naming discipline is needed, and the package stays self-contained: it exports a single `ServiceModule` plus its keys, and consumers import both.

 ```ts
 // @myapp/data — the whole package surface: one module + its keys.